The problem

 The next phase of the project is to create kilometres of optical fibre hydrophones, bringing Australia one step closer to a new frontier of enhanced deep sensing and maritime domain awareness.

-UniSA supports defence industry capability and innovation through collaborative research projects with Government, universities, and businesses.
-Enhance your own defence capabilities by connecting with the UniSA Enterprise Hub.
+UniSA supports industry capability, innovation and growth through collaborative research projects.
+Enhance your capabilities, technology and market competitiveness by connecting with the UniSA Enterprise Hub.
+Make an online enquiry or phone us on 08 8302 3482.

 Partners involved